Region 10 to have armed security guards next year

 Superintendent Alan Beitman said the security staff are all seasoned, well-trained, and retired state and local police officers.

-There are other safety measures that will also be put in place.

-In a letter, the superintendent laid out changes coming to the school district, which includes the towns of Burlington and Harwinton.

-He said on Monday night, the Region 10 Board of Education unanimously approved several additional steps to enhance safety and security.
+On Monday night, the superintendent said the Region 10 Board of Education unanimously approved the steps to enhance safety and security.

 Copyright 2018 WFSB (Meredith Corporation).
 All rights reserved.